 Welcome to Balanced Breastfeeding!
 I would love to tell you more about myself and how I can best serve you!

 I have been working with moms and babies since I graduated from the University of Maryland in 2004.
-I discovered my knack for “getting babies to latch”early on in my first job when I was working at The Hospital of the University of Pennsylvania.
-Other nurses would happily trade their patient’s need for help with breastfeeding issues for my client’s need for pain medication.
-I’d go in, get the baby latched on to the breast lickity split.
+I discovered my knack for “getting babies to latch” early on in my first job when I was working at the Hospital of the University of Pennsylvania.
+Other nurses would happily trade their patients’ need for help with breastfeeding issues for my clients’ need for pain medication.
+I’d go in and get the baby latched on to the breast lickity split.
 The mothers would always say to me, “Katie!
 Now you have to come home with me!”
 At the time, I was pretty damn full of myself.
-After all, I was “fixing them”.
+After all, I was “fixing them.”

 It wasn’t until after I gave birth to my own daughter in 2006 that I realized that although I had a knack for latching babies, I was completely missing the point.
 In fact, most healthcare professionals are still missing the point.
 It isn’t about me getting a baby to latch onto the breast, it is about empowering a mother to take control of her own breastfeeding journey and it is about how her breastfeeding experience will impact her life long-term.

 Let me back up for a moment.
 Before having Lucy, I had serious body image issues.
 I didn’t just have low self-esteem; I had body hatred.
 I dieted, gorged, cut, spoke meanly to and abused my body.
 I read everything I could get my hands on about body image to try to end my body war, but nothing worked.
-I simply couldn’t separate my self worth with my self-image.
+I simply couldn’t separate my self worth from my self image.
+Years of self abuse and neglect, struggles with anxiety and depression, and an adolescence and young adulthood filled with self-loathing left me feeling broken.

 And so it was.
-I gave birth to my 8 lb.
-14 oz. baby girl, Lucy and I enjoyed an easy breastfeeding relationship for almost three years.
+I gave birth to my eight-pound, 14-ounce baby girl; Lucy and I enjoyed an easy breastfeeding relationship for almost three years.
 To this day, I do not hate on my body.
 We have lost weight and gained weight together, but we are friends and we always will be because my body taught me that it is not decorative, it is functional and it works perfectly.
+Breastfeeding Lucy allowed me to grow as a woman, as a mother, as a wife.
+It was a truly transformative experience.

-I have made a commitment to dedicate the rest of my professional life to empowering women to breastfeed through my workshops, private coaching, products and home study materials.
+I have made a commitment to dedicate the rest of my professional life to empowering women to breastfeed through my workshops, consulting, classes, and home study materials.

 I created the Balanced Breastfeeding Method™ as a technique that starts in pregnancy and ends in weaning, because every single stage of breastfeeding is as powerful as the first.